RyanT5/yl-training/content/post/module-B.md

 <a href="https://www.onlinescoutmanager.co.uk/main.php">
  <button type="button" class="go-to-osm">Go to OSM</button>
 </a>

+If you have finished this module then you might be ready to do [Mission 1 and 2](/tags/missions).

 Thank you for taking the time to do training at home, stay safe :)